NotAryaaa/Old-Website/README.md

 > This is new version of my website

 > Didn't copy the code from anyone

+> Feel free to use it!
+And don't use credits its ok
 ### ⭐ Support
 > When you ⭐ this project, You really help me!
 That's free, and you can do it with only 1 click